BR1py/itertree/docs/docs/tutorial.rst

 We hope these chapters orders the things in a much better way so that the user get's used to the class as quick as possible.

-To understand the functionality of itertree in practice the user might have a look on the related examples which can be found in the example folder of itertree.
+It's recommended to have a look on the related examples too (stored in the example folder of itertree).

 **Status and compatibility information:**

-The original implementation is done in python 3.9 and it is tested under python 3.5 and 3.9.
+The original implementation is done in python 3.9 and it is tested under python 3.5, 3.9 and 3.11.
 It should work for all Python-versions  >= 3.4.

 From version 1.0.0 on we see the package as released and stable.
 The unit and integration test suite should target a huge amount of functionalities and use cases.
 We will try to keep the interface stable too.